Recently, my husband and I celebrated ten years of marriage.

 There are times when the relentlessness of life will wear you down.
 Times when the tiny little habits they have always had will drive you to the brink of insanity.
 At that point you may question whether you should stay together, and that’s when you make a choice.
 If you choose to keep going, these moments will pass.
 Loving someone for a lifetime takes work, and will have its ups and downs.
 It’s OK if sometimes you need to scream into a pillow.

-8. Kids can make a relationship challenging, but it also makes them stronger
+8. Kids can make a relationship challenging, but it also makes it stronger

 No one else will love your children as much as you and your partner love them.
 Your spouse will cry at their first dance recital and love watching them while they sleep.
 They are the only other one who will really care about the consistency of their bowel movements.
 And while children can throw a spanner in the works when it comes to how you relate to each other as lovers, it will draw you closer as parents.